Kinematics of robotic manipulators - forward kinematics 1

 Note that the rotational part of the transformation matrix in the upper left hand section is the identity matrix.
 This is consistent with no rotation.

 Note that the translation vector t21 in the transformation matrix yields the required real world co-ordinates.
 This result was predictable since frame 2 does not rotate relative to the base.
-Examining the above dot product in fact reveals that the translation vector tn1 in every transformation matrix T1n yields the co-ordinates for transformations to frame 1 of the origin of each frame n.
+Examining the above dot product reveals that the translation vector tn1 in every transformation matrix T1n yields the real world co-ordinates in frame 1 of the origin of each frame n.

 robot co-ordinate frames